Vladimir Nabokov: Russia

 Nabokov spent his childhood and youth in Saint Petersburg and at the country estate Vyra near Siverskaya, south of the city.
 His childhood, which he called "perfect" and "cosmopolitan", was remarkable in several ways.
 The family spoke Russian, English, and French in their household, and Nabokov was trilingual from an early age.
-He related that the first English book his mother read to him was Misunderstood (1869) by Florence Montgomery.
+He related that the first English book his mother read to him was Misunderstood, by Florence Montgomery.
 Much to his patriotic father's disappointment, Nabokov could read and write in English before he could in Russian.
 In his memoir Speak, Memory, Nabokov recalls numerous details of his privileged childhood.
-His ability to recall in vivid detail memories of his past was a boon to him during his permanent exile, providing a theme that runs from his first book Mary to later works such as Ada or Ardor: A Family Chronicle.
+His ability to recall his past in vivid detail was a boon to him during his permanent exile, providing a theme that runs from his first book, Mary, to later works such as Ada or Ardor: A Family Chronicle.
 While the family was nominally Orthodox, it had little religious fervor.
 Vladimir was not forced to attend church after he lost interest.

 In 1916, Nabokov inherited the estate Rozhdestveno, next to Vyra, from his uncle Vasily Ivanovich Rukavishnikov ("Uncle Ruka" in Speak, Memory).
 He lost it in the October Revolution one year later; this was the only house he ever owned.

 Nabokov's adolescence was the period in which he made his first serious literary endeavors.
-In 1916, he published his first book, Stikhi ("Poems"), a collection of 68 Russian poems.
+In 1916, he published his first book, Stikhi (Poems), a collection of 68 Russian poems.
 At the time he was attending Tenishev school in Saint Petersburg, where his literature teacher Vladimir Vasilievich Gippius had criticized his literary accomplishments.
 Some time after the publication of Stikhi, Zinaida Gippius, renowned poet and first cousin of his teacher, told Nabokov's father at a social event, "Please tell your son that he will never be a writer."